bitsofcotton/ddpmopt/README.md

 # Context
 There exists Denoising Diffusion Probabilistic Models (DDPM; Ho et al. 2020).
 So this is another try on them.
 However, we don't use them because after the some of the implementation, we only focus to enlarge with some categorized learned vector without noise.
 So we shrink input images to multiple meaning, then, returns one meaning output.
-We should ddpmopt with each mipmaps on practical.

 # Tips on malloc options
 We need to do ulimit or edit /etc/login.conf for large malloc use cases required by larger than medium sized input.